sandeepseeram-techfirst/Cloud-Native-Bootcamp/Google_AI_Workshop/Embeddings.md

 The embeddings in this case are the X and Y coordinates that represent each word’s position in this “embedding space”.
 A shorter distance between embeddings indicates greater similarity between the words represented.

 In practice, embeddings have more than two dimensions.
+Google embeddings are typically 768 dimensions.